 Derek Dorsett and Clowe add some much-needed grit -- an element that was sacrificed in the loss of Brandon Prust, Mike Rupp and even Ruslan Fedotenko.
 They add some depth down the middle with Derick Brassard, vital considering their dire need at the center position.
 And they bolster their blue line with John Moore, an area weakened by the loss of Marc Staal.

-But could this make the Rangers a much tougher team to play against in the playoffs?
+Could this make the Rangers a much tougher team to play against in the playoffs?
 Yes, most definitely.